Step 1: Create a New Application and Projects

 - In the Application Navigator, select root_menu.xml.
 In the Structure window, drag and drop only itemNode_shop into the parent node itemNode_home.

-because they are global nodes on the same level asitemNode_home
+You do not need to moveitemNode_helpanditemNode_preferencesbecause they are global nodes on the same level asitemNode_home.

 In the Structure window, right-click the parent node, itemNode_home, and choose Insert Inside itemNode > sharedNode.
-In the ref field, enter the EL expression
+In the ref field, enter the EL expression #{products_menu}, which references the managed bean name of the Products menu that is to appear on the home page.
+Click OK.

-, drag sharedNode - #(products_menu} to position it before itemNode_shop. - Click Save All to save your work.
+- In the Structure window of root_menu.xml, drag sharedNode - #(products_menu} to position it before itemNode_shop.

 In the page hierarchy, Sale is identified as a menu node, so itemNode_sale becomes the